gr0vity-dev/nano-node/doc/ledger_store_config_schema.md

 backend = { kind = "lmdb" }
 sync = "nosync"

-[node.storage.lmdb]
+[node.storage.backend]
-map_size_gb = 128
+kind = "rocksdb"

+[node.storage.rocksdb]
-mem_init = true
+max_open_files = 2000
 ```

-Only LMDB is wired today, but the enum leaves room for future adapters once a
-real RocksDB factory exists.
-The application layer forwards the selected backend
+The application layer forwards the selected backend and its typed config
-and its typed config directly into the `LedgerStoreFactory`.
-Tests should
+directly into the `LedgerStoreFactory`.
+Tests should exercise real backends
-exercise real backends through these APIs instead of poking at JSON blobs.
+through these APIs instead of poking at JSON blobs.
+RocksDB support is under
+active development; until the adapter lands, selecting `rocksdb` will return an
+explicit error.